-The Department of Modern Languages and Literatures offers courses in Filipino, French, Italian and Spanish, leading to the B.A. degree in French Studies, the B.A. degree in Spanish, and Teacher Certification in French and Spanish.
-In addition, students are encouraged to consider combining language studies with other disciplines, resulting in double Majors.
-The Department also offers Minors in French, Italian, Latin American Studies, and Spanish, as well as courses leading to the Minor in International Studies.
-Other languages, such as Chinese, Classical Languages (Greek and Latin), Hebrew, Irish, Japanese and Russian, are available for study in cooperation with Lehman College at Lehman College's campus.
-Students enrolled in those courses will follow Lehman College's catalog and schedule.
+The Department of Modern Languages and Literatures offers courses in Filipino, French, Italian, and Spanish leading to the B.A. degree in French Studies, the B.A. degree in Spanish, and Teacher Certification in French and Spanish.
+The Department also offers Minors in French, Italian, Spanish, Latin American Studies, and Philippine Studies, as well as courses leading to the Minor in International Studies.
+Students may additionally study Arabic, Chinese, Greek, Hebrew, Irish, Japanese, Latin, and Russian through our agreements with Lehman College and Manhattan College.

-David Aliano, PhD, Chairperson & Assistant Professor Marie-Claire Picher, PhD, Associate Professor Rosita E. Villagómez, PhD, Assistant Professor Y.L.
+David Aliano, PhD, Chairperson & Associate Professor Marie-Claire Picher, PhD, Associate Professor Rosita E. Villagómez, PhD, Assistant Professor Y.L.
 Mariela Wong, PhD, Assistant Professor